Don’t Spend Months or Years on Your Divorce When You Can Be Done in Days or Weeks

-As a Long Island divorce mediator and divorce attorney, we know that divorce mediation offers a better way to end your marriage and move on with your life by minimizing the emotional and financial strain that often accompany other types of proceedings.
-Our Long Island divorce mediators’ goals are always to keep the process of ending your marriage from becoming adversarial and enable you to complete the process quickly, easily, inexpensively and with the least amount of stress on all the parties involved, including your children.
+As a divorce mediator on Long Island and divorce attorney, we know that divorce mediation offers a better way to end your marriage and move on with your life by minimizing the emotional and financial strain that often accompanies other types of proceedings.
+Our divorce mediators’ Nassau County, Suffolk County on Long Island goals are always to keep the process of ending your marriage from becoming adversarial and enable you to complete the process quickly, easily, inexpensively and with the least amount of stress on all the parties involved, including your children.

-Divorce mediation with the law firm of Robert E. Hornberger, Esq., P.C. is a private, voluntary process that helps you resolve the issues involved in ending your marriage without the time, stress and expense of litigation in court.
-Our experienced divorce mediators help guide you through this process without taking sides or imposing any decisions upon you or your spouse.
+Divorce mediation with the law firm of Hornberger Verbitsky, P.C. is a private, voluntary process that helps you resolve the issues involved in ending your marriage without the time, stress and expense of litigation in court.
+Our experienced divorce mediators in Nassau County, Suffolk County, Long Island, NY help guide you through this process without taking sides or imposing any decisions upon you or your spouse.

-At Robert E. Hornberger, Esq., P.C. a divorce mediator will help encourage honest and open discussion between you and your spouse about the important issues you need to resolve in order to move on with your lives.
+At Hornberger Verbitsky, P.C. a divorce mediator will help encourage honest and open discussion between you and your spouse about the important issues you need to resolve in order to move on with your lives.
 We help you find common ground and we encourage you to work together to find the best solutions for both of you.
-We don’t impose solutions; rather, we guide you to help you make your own decisions about how best ways to resolve the issues involved in ending your marriage.
+We don’t impose solutions; rather, we guide you to help you make your own decisions about the best ways to resolve the issues involved in ending your marriage.

 Divorce Mediation: The Compassionate Alternative to Litigation